civiform/docs/docs/it-manual/sre-playbook/troubleshooting-production.md

 **Resolution**

 Check with maintainers of the admin and applicant auth systems if there have been recent changes.
+Check the [release notes](https://github.com/civiform/civiform/releases/) for your CiviForm version to see if it mentions auth changes.
 If errors are occuring after the user successfully authenticates with the identity backend and redirects back to CiviForm there is likely a server error involved.
 Check server logs for errors.

 Contact CiviForm maintainers with details of the investigation.